A referral is a formal request from an MIT provider asking the MIT Health Plans Office to approve services outside of

 Contact the MIT Medical clinician who made the initial referral.
 He or she will have to submit a new referral request for you to see a different specialist, and the MIT Health Plans Office must approve the new referral request.

 Most referrals are valid for one year from the date of the approval or until your insurance expires—whichever comes first.
 But referrals for occupational therapy, physical therapy, and speech therapy always expire at the end of the current calendar year.
 To continue these covered services in a new year, you must get a new referral that takes effect on or after January 1.

 Even if your health plan doesn’t require a referral, there are a few good reasons to get one:

-- Save time: Using MIT Medical’s Referral Office allows you to avoid the hassle of finding an appropriate, in-network provider and booking the initial appointment.
+- Save time: Using MIT Medical’s referral specialists allows you to avoid the hassle of finding an appropriate, in-network provider and booking the initial appointment.

 - Coordinate care: With a referral, your MIT Medical provider automatically gets reports from the outside clinician or facility and can follow up to make sure you’re getting everything you need.

 An “in-network provider” is a clinician or facility participating in the Extended Plan’s “preferred provider organization” (PPO) network managed by Blue Cross Blue Shield of Massachusetts (BCBSMA)—the Blue Cross Elect PPO.
 An “out-of-network provider” is a non-participating clinician or facility.
 When you see a provider who participates in the PPO network, the insurance plan will cover more of the cost, which means you will pay less.

 You can use the Blue Cross Blue Shield of Massachusetts (BCBSMA) website to find a participating doctor or facility or to find out if a specific clinician or facility is part of the network: